Orgreave Colliery

 about 5 mi east of Sheffield and 3.5 mi south west of Rotherham.
 The colliery is within the parish of Orgreave, from which it takes its name.

+In June 1984, the adjacent coking works was the scene of a vicious confrontation between police and striking miners during the Miners' Strike.

 History

-The opening, by the Sorby family, of Dore House Colliery in 1820 saw the beginning of coal mining in the area around Orgreave.
-The first shaft of Orgreave Colliery itself being sunk in 1851.
+The opening, by the Sorby family, of Dore House Colliery in 1820 saw the beginning of coal mining in the area around Orgreave, the first shaft of Orgreave Colliery itself being sunk in 1851.

 Just over a mile east in the Rother Valley below the village of Fence a colliery was commenced in 1842.
 This colliery was bought and the Fence Colliery Company founded in 1862.
 In 1870 this company acquired Orgreave from the Sorby family and in 1875 its Directors leased land in the area from the Duke of Norfolk.
 In the same year the Fence Colliery Company was renamed Rother Vale Collieries Limited, owning Orgreave and Fence collieries, later sinking a new colliery at Treeton.
 Fence colliery was connected underground to Orgreave from 1887 and coal was drawn there from 1904.

 Following the First World War Orgreave was acquired by the United Steel Companies who used the coal obtained to supply the new Orgreave Coking and By Products plant.
 Metallurgical coke was supplied from here to United Steel’s blast furnace plant at Scunthorpe.
 From 1922 coke oven gas was supplied to the Sheffield Gas Company, this continuing until the advent of gas from below the North Sea.

 At nationalisation the mining and coking operations were split, the coal processing and chemicals interests stayed with United Steel Companies under their subsidiary, the United Coke & Chemical Company.
-The collieries at Orgreave and Treeton were linked underground and as well as the coking plant the coal drawn by these collieries was fed to the washery at Orgreave Coal Preparation Plant.
+The collieries at Orgreave and Treeton were linked underground and as well as the coking plant the coal drawn by these collieries was fed to the washery at Orgreave coal preparation plant.
 Orgreave colliery closed in October 1981, the coking ovens in 1990.

 In 1995, British Coal Opencast gained permission to restore the tip, which reputedly contained over 12 million tonnes of spoil, and make the land fit for rebuilding.
 This work included the recovery of coal, from the tip and sub-surface, by opencasting.
 On 30 November 2005, the last coal was removed from the Orgreave site, bringing an end to an era which began over 170 years before.

-The River Rother, dubbed one of the country’s most polluted, was re-routed over a stretch of almost ¾ mile and, in conjunction with the closure of the Coalite and Chemicals plant at Bolsover, cleaned – up.
+The River Rother, dubbed one of the country’s most polluted, was re-routed over a stretch of almost ¾ mile and, in conjunction with the closure of the Coalite and Chemicals plant at Bolsover, cleaned up.
 The area is now rich in wildlife.